VedantKh/personal/src/routes/experience/+page.md

 > brokerage in Silicon Valley loved our product so much he
 > became an angel investor.
 After months of pivot hell, this felt good.

-> A chat I had with my cofounder Mason on a rooftop at 2 am, thinking
+> A conversation with my cofounder Mason on a rooftop at 2 am, thinking
 > about what we want to do with our lives.